PD0DIB/Nextion_HAM-radio-screens/MODEL 8/GLOBE/README.md

 The 'NEW' Editor files (Editor 0.58 and up) has 'NE' in the filename.
 Al my new Editor screens are build and tested with v1.60 Editor.

-Basic screens has 'T' in the screen-model number; Enhanced has 'K' in the screen-model number; SMPLX is for simplex-, DPLX for duplex hotspots.
+Basic screens has 'T' in the screen-model number; Enhanced has 'K' in the screen-model number; Intelligent screens has a "P" in the screen-model number;
+SMPLX is for simplex-, DPLX for duplex hotspots.

 Examples: